mkarpowi/keffy/README.md

 #### Client-server application

 In order to be able to compare the performance of the already available governors with adaptive controller, client-server application was created.

 On the server side adaptive controller should be loaded.
 The client sends request to perform various tasks by the server in order to stress its CPU and reads the power consumption.
-Based on the measured response times and the information about the power consuption it creates plots with comparison between the governors and chosen parameters of the adaptive controller.
+Based on the measured response times and the information about the power consumption it creates plots with comparison between the governors and chosen parameters of the adaptive controller.

 ## Developer